mocks-server/website/docs/integrations/openapi.md

 The plugin supports to create routes from multiple OpenAPI documents.
 A different collection can be created from each different document, but the plugin also __allows to create a collection containing all routes from all OpenAPI documents loaded__.
 So, all routes from all OpenAPI documents can be available at the same time in the API mock.

 __By default, it creates a collection with "openapi" id, containing all routes from all documents__, but you can use the plugin options to change the collection name and the collection to extend from.
-The creation of this default collection can also be disabled setting the `plugins.openapi.collection.id` to `null`.
+The creation of this default collection can also be disabled setting the `plugins.openapi.collection.id` option to `null`.

 <details>
 <summary>